DeepRegNet/DeepReg/docs/source/docs/visualisation_tool.md

 deepreg_predict as well as with other nifti images.

-The visualisation tool currently offers four functionalities using the command `deepreg_vis`, with their Python functions explained in the final section this document.
-Runn the below examples after changing directory to the root folder `DeepReg`.
+The visualisation tool currently offers four functionalities using the command `deepreg_vis`, with their Python functions explained in the final section of this document.
+Run the examples below after changing directory to the root folder `DeepReg`.

 The creation of `.gif` files requires a movie writer that is compatible with `matplotlib` like `ffmpeg` in order to be able to write `.gif` files.
 Please refer to